minikatty/Lq_JSLMP/README.md

 # Lq_JSLMP
 One impulsive disturbance suppression algorithm for the audio signal.
-Solve an optimization in the adaptive filtering fashion using the *Adam* subgradient descent method.
+Solve an optimization and $\ell_q$-norm nonconvex optimization in the adaptive filtering fashion using the *Adam* subgradient descent method.

 #  Intro